Who We Are

 J.D., Thomas M. Cooley Law School

 Doug was appointed as Prosecuting Attorney by the circuit court judges in June 2013 after his predecessor, Jeffrey L. Sauter, became a circuit court judge.
+In November 2014, he was elected to serve as Prosecuting Attorney through 2016.
 Doug previously served as the Chief Assistant Prosecuting Attorney from 2008 to June 2013, and as an Eaton County Assistant Prosecuting Attorney from 2000 to 2008.
 During his first 3½ years in our office, he prosecuted controlled substance cases and forfeitures.
 From 2003-2013, he has been in charge of the Economic Crimes Unit.

 Doug is a member of the Organized Retail Crime Advisory Board (2013-2017), appointed by Governor Snyder in April 2013.
 He was also involved in reviewing the legislation that created new organized retail fraud crimes, as well as the Advisory Board.